scottish-government-design-system/designsystem.gov.scot/styles/icons/index.md

 ## Accessibility

-It is important to consider whether an icon is decorative or not.
-Icons that are decorative should be ignored by screen readers, whereas icons that are not decorative need to be given some hidden text that screen readers will announce.
+It’s important to consider whether an icon is decorative or not.
+Screen readers should ignore decorative icons.
+You need to give hidden text to icons that are not decorative.
+Screen readers will announce this.

-As a rule of thumb icons used in Design System components and patterns are considered decorative and have `aria-hidden="true"` so screen readers will ignore them.
-If it is important that a screen reader notify the user about an icon, place a hidden element before it with a text label, as we do in this example:
+Icons used in Design System components and patterns are considered decorative as a general rule.
+They have `aria-hidden="true"` so screen readers will ignore them.
+If it's important that a screen reader tells the user about an icon, place a hidden element before it with a text label, as we do in this example.

 {% include example-frame.html title="Accessible icon example" name="accessible" html-expanded=true %}

 ## Social media

-We advise sourcing the most recent logo icons from social media brand assets.
+You should get the most recent logo icons from social media brand assets.